This document offers a brief conceptual overview of the component framework along with links to more detailed documents on specific topics.

 - Uniformity: All components describe their capabilities in the same way independent of their origin, purpose, or implementation language.

 Overall, the component framework makes it easier to update and improve the system incrementally as new software is created.

-A component is a hermetic composable isolated program
+A component is a hermetic composable isolated unit of software

 - It is identified by the URL from which its declaration and assets are retrieved.

-- It can be implemented in any programming language with a component runner.
+- It can be implemented with any runtime framework provided by a component runner.